lucas-versini/Denoising-score-matching-for-diffusion-models/Paper_experiments/README.md

 Implemented additional schedulers for the sigma parameter.

 - `datasets/__init__.py`:
-Added support for the OxfordIIITPet dataset.
+Added support for the OxfordIIITPet dataset, and for the unbalanced MNIST dataset.

 - `FID.py`:
 Added a script to compute the FID score for pre-generated images.